soraghallaigh/FH-Training-App-Sencha/README.md

 ## Task - Updating the icons

-Right now our icons assigned to the different views are not appropriate.
+Right now the icons assigned to the different views do not reflect their function.
 Try to update the icons by changing the 'iconCls' property of the views.
 Many of the icon type available to use can be seen in the Sencha <a href = "http://dev.sencha.com/deploy/touch/examples/kitchensink/"> Kitchen Sink </a>demo.
 Below are the classes we have used.

+	// Settings view
 	iconCls: 'settings',

+	// Map view
 	iconCls: 'locate',

+	// Payment view
 	iconCls: 'action',

+	// Home/Twitter view
 	iconCls: 'home',

 The app with updated icons.

 ![](https://github.com/feedhenry/Training-Demo-App/raw/v9/docs/tabPanelIcons.png)